ElementalXriath/Amplify-React-Guide/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Trying to keep this short and simple as possible.
+It is a quick, hands on tutorial on using Amplify and AWS with React JS.

 ## Step by Step instuctions for using Amzon Web Services Amplify with React Js

 Just clone this project , open in your code editor and run npm install to download the dependicies.
 After that is complete just run NPM start , follow the directions starting from the landing page.